xjfengck/learnGit/README.txt

 Hi,

 This is a repository for my learning git.
-I want to contribute something useful after this learning is over.
+After this learning is over, I want to contribute something useful.

 I hope I can end this learning course as soon as possible.